 We included three comparative NRSIs with 314,704 participants total and two case series describing 13 patients.
 The three NRSIs had serious to critical risk of bias in several domains and low study quality.
 Only one NRSI ascertained current use of contraceptives based on patient report; the other two used diagnostic codes within medical records to assess hormonal contraception use, but did not confirm current use nor indication for use.
 None of the NRSIs included thromboembolism as an outcome.
 Studies were not similar enough in terms of their outcomes, interventions, and study populations to combine with meta-analyses.
 We therefore narratively synthesized all included studies.

-Based on results from one NRSI, there may be little to no effect of combined hormonal contraception use on odds of mortality for COVID-19 positive patients (odds ratio (OR) 1.00, 95% confidence interval (CI) 0.41 to 2.40; 1 study, 18,892 participants; very low-certainty evidence).
+Based on results from one NRSI, there may be little to no effect of combined hormonal contraception use on odds of mortality for COVID-19 positive patients (OR 1.00, 95% CI 0.41 to 2.40; 1 study, 18,892 participants; very low-certainty evidence).

 We included two case series because no comparative studies directly assessed thromboembolism as an outcome.
 In a case series of six pediatric COVID-19 positive patients with pulmonary embolism, one (older than 15 years of age) was using combined hormonal contraception.
 In a second case series of seven COVID-19 positive patients with cerebral venous thrombosis, one was using oral contraceptives.